beatlab-mcmaster/SocialEyes/README.md

 ### SocialEyes paper analysis code

 All code used to generate results and figures for the SocialEyes paper can be found in ['src/analysis/Utility test analysis code/'](src/analysis/Utility%20test%20analysis%20code/)

-> Note: The code was tested on Ubuntu 22.04.03 LTS, ADB v28, and Python 3.9+, but should work with other versions with minor adjustments.

 ## Example screenshot